gen0083/AdbFriendly/README.md

 ADB Friendly
 ===

-ADB Friendly is a Android Studio plugin offering some useful functions via ADB.
+ADB Friendly is a Android Studio plugin to provide some useful functions via ADB.

 Now ver0.1, the plugin can rotate screen on connected devices or emulators only.